 The mission of the Multicultural Professional Network (MPN) Employee Resource Group is to contribute to an inclusive environment for employees of diverse cultural backgrounds by:

-Dana-Farber's Young Professionals Employee Resource Group was established to support the development of and tap into the unique talents and strengths of employees who are in their early 30s or younger.
-The group promotes interactions among the Institute's emerging leaders through social and professional networking events, community building activities, and career education opportunities.
-For more information, please contact us at firstname.lastname@example.org.
+Dana-Farber's Young Professionals Employee Resource Group was established to support the development of, and tap into the unique talents and strengths of, employees who are considered young professionals.
+The group promotes interactions among the Institute's emerging leaders through social and professional networking events, community service, and professional development opportunities.

 Dana-Farber Cancer Institute, 450 Brookline Avenue, Boston, MA 02215 | Call us toll-free: